CraigeryTheKid/magenta/src/pages/posts/post-04.md

 ```sh
 pipx upgrade protontricks
 ```
-- open protontricks, which helps pick the game for you:
+- Close terminal, and then re-open protontricks, which helps pick the game for you:
 ```sh
 protontricks --gui
 ```